Article I: GENERAL PROVISIONS

 In close collaboration with the President and the Vice President for Business Affairs and Treasurer, the Investment Committee shall have the responsibility to adopt guidelines and policies with regard to the investments of the University’s endowment and other investment funds.
 Responsibilities shall also include, but not be limited to, asset allocation, performance measurement, management selection and other investment matters as may be required.
 The Chair of the Investment Committee shall report on the investments of the University at least once a year at a meeting of the Board.

 Subsection 7l: Intercollegiate Athletics Committee

-In close collaboration with the Director of Athletics and the President, the Intercollegiate Athletics Committee shall have the responsibility to oversee the administration of athletic programs and policies of the College.
-Such oversight shall include the evaluation and monitoring of the College’s compliance with National Collegiate Athletic Association (NCAA) rules, regulations, and all appropriate matters pertaining to the College’s entry into Division II of the NCAA.
+In close collaboration with the Director of Athletics and the President, the Intercollegiate Athletics Committee shall have the responsibility to oversee the administration of athletic programs and policies of the University.
+Such oversight shall include the evaluation and monitoring of the University’s compliance with National Collegiate Athletic Association (NCAA) rules, regulations, and all appropriate matters pertaining to the University’s entry into Division II of the NCAA.